 Like Pinterest, Instagram centers around visual content.
 Users and brands alike post photo and video that inspires, delights and encourages interaction.

 Instagram allows for a more personal connection.
-Rather than company marketing speak, Instagram shares the human side of business.
+Rather than company marketing speak, Instagram shares the human side of the business.

 And in a short amount of time.

 Because after all, people are busy and no longer have the desire to read long messages and texts.
 What they do have is a quick second to glance at an attractive image, read a quick tip or inspirational quote.

 Showcase your business, service, and product through snackable and shareable content.

 GoPro is by far one of my most favorite brands on Instagram.
 The versatile camera company has taken complete advantage of our visual appetite.

 Their page is full of awe-inspiring photographs of real people doing amazing things.
 Moreover, most of the content GoPro posts are user-generated.